Tinctures

 During the 17th century, it became in vogue to use Salt of Tartar (Potassium carbonate) to enhance extraction and fix the volatile oils.
 This is not necessary, but does make for a better extraction.

 Tinctures are stored in dark glass bottles to avoid degradation by light.
-They will normally stay effective for 5 years.
+They will normally stay effective for up to 5 years.

 In the making of a Tincture, the medicine is broken but not powdered and mixed with an alcohol-water mixture written as a percentage of alcohol.
 For example, 40% indicates 40% of alcohol (or ethanol) and 60% water.
 Different strengths are used for different materials in modern times, however, traditionally usually Spiritum Viate, the Spirit of Wine (Brandy) is used, indicating approximately 40%.
 In some cases, highly purified Spirit is used, which was typically, perhaps, around 65-80% alcohol.
-When Wine is used (12-15% alcohol), the preparation is called a 'Wine'.
+When Wine is used (12-15% alcohol), the preparation is called a "Wine", and when Vinegar is used its called a "Vinegar", although some medicines classed with Tinctures are extracted with Vinegar.

 The broken or crushed material is infused in the alcohol mixture to give a certain extraction in modern times.
-For example, 1:5, 1:10, more or less.
+For example, 1:2, 1:5, 1:10 indicates 1 part herb to 2, 5 and 10 parts respectively.
 A 1:1 Tincture is usually called a Fluid Extract.
 However, traditionally it was most common to cover the herbs by 4 finger-breadths.
 The vessel is closed, and shaken or agitated every days for 10-14 days.
 Sometimes the extraction is continued for 1 month.
-In some cases, such as with Saffron, the medicine may be left in the alcohol.
+In some cases, such as with Saffron, the medicine may be left in the alcohol, adding more alcohol as some is taken out.
 Extraction is also enhanced by standing the vessel in warm water such as a water bath.

 Once the extraction is complete, the herbs are strained and pressed.
 Traditionally, it was typical for common herbs such as Balm, Mint, Camomile and Rosemary to be triple-infused.
 This is simply adding further herbs once the initial extraction is completed.
 This will make a far stronger tincture meaning lesser doses are more effective.